 In November 2011, Options become aware that: "...a potential member had asked when they would receive their money from their Store First Investment".
-This took place before it accepted Mr H's application but it was around the time the investment was being made in the Store First.
+This took place before it accepted Ms R's SIPP application but after payments for the investments were made.
 Options says the general risk of introducers offering cash incentives had been flagged to it by a trade body.
 Such payments are against the rules covering pensions and can attract a substantial tax charge from HMRC.